xKDR/Survey.jl/README.md

 ### Cluster sample

-For now, the package supports one- and two-stage cluster sampling.
-These are created by passing the `clusters` keyword argument to `SurveyDesign`.
+For now, single and multistage cluster sampling is supported by using single stage approximation.
+Cluster sample designs are created by passing the `clusters` keyword argument to `SurveyDesign`.

 ```julia
 julia> apiclus1 = load_data("apiclus1");